West Burton power stations: Turbine

 The bridge condenser Is a single surface type unit, receiving and condensing the steam discharged from the six exhausts of the three double flow LP cylinders, combined with an upper frame supporting and containing the cylinders themselves.
-The integrated structure, weighing about 2,280 tons in its working condition, spans the two concrete foundation blocks supporting the HP and IP cylinder and the generator, hence the name bridge condenser.
+The integrated structure, weighing about 2,280 tonnes in its working condition, spans the two concrete foundation blocks supporting the HP and IP cylinder and the generator, hence the name bridge condenser.
 About two-thirds of the weight is transferred to the basement floor through a mattress of springs.
 The circulating water used as a cooling medium passes through 40,740 tubes arranged in six groups, each of two tube bundles, with each group lying directly below a turbine exhaust.

 The single shaft five cylinder impulse-reaction turbine has a double flow arrangement for the I.P. cylinders as well as for the L.P. cylinders.
 There are double casings on H.P., I.P., and L.P. cylinders, and the last stages of the L.P. are fitted with 914.4 mm blades.

 Stop valves and governor valves are situated at the inlet to the H.P. strainers and I.P. turbine.
 There are four 228.6 mm bore main steam pipes, and four 431.8 mm bore pipes on both the hot and cold reheat circuits to the turbine.
 In view of the size and increased volume of pipework compared to earlier designs, special attention was paid to mounting the valve chests as close to the machine as possible to reduce the stored energy effect of overspeed.
 For the H.P. valves this is done without actually mounting the valves on the cylinder, thus avoiding complication of the H.P. casing.

 Because the coupled shafts 'hang' in a curve, which may be 12.7 mm lower at the centre than at the ends, the complete generator must be adjusted with its outer end slightly higher than the end adjacent to the turbine, so that the turbine and generator coupling faces are parallel, and peripherally true before they are bolted together.
 This adjustment is achieved to an accuracy at the coupling face of 12.7 um.